Menu

 • APA guidelines do not permit PBTA to issue partial CE credits.

-• To receive a CE certificate, licensed practitioners seeking CE cannot miss more than two of the eight MBCT sessions comprised of mixed professionals and non-professionals and cannot miss any of the 6 hours with professionals only.
+• To receive a CE certificate, licensed practitioners seeking CE cannot miss more than one of the eight MBCT sessions comprised of mixed professionals and non-professionals and cannot miss any of the 6 hours with professionals only.

 Copyright Philadelphia Behavior Therapy Association